bmedicke/webappsec/readme.md

   * `username` is `UNIQUE`
   * **potentially dangerous bug**: `password` was unique for some time as well
-      * This kind of bug might have been exploited by an attacker by creating accounts with common passwords and checking if a server error occurs.
+      * This kind of bug might have been exploited by an attacker by creating accounts with common passwords (and unlikely usernames) and checking if a server error occurs.
 On a server error the attacker could have tried known usernames (from the chat) with the identified passwords.
       * Not in this instance though, since the stored passwords are hashed with a salt.
-(The field actually stores 3 things: the algorithm, the hashed password and the salt itself)
+(The `password` field actually stores 3 things: the algorithm, the hashed password and the salt itself)
+* the `user` table has a field named `private` that stores wheter the user profile should be hidden

 ---